FOR-TIMI/BERG-Maps/README.md

 - BERG helps save time and money by users not getting lost

 ## Support the project ⭐
-If you want to support us in a small way, please consider following me, starring and sharing the repo!
+If you want to support, please consider following me, starring and sharing the repo!

  ![image](https://raw.githubusercontent.com/lusaxweb/vuesax/master/public/github-vuesax-star.gif)